owaissultan3000/Respond.io-Assessment/README.md

 - Full-text search is optimized with MySQL indexes
 - Use pagination for large result sets
 - Monitor cache hit rates in logs

-## Support

-For issues and questions, please open an issue in the repository.